marz-dax/dynamic-cmos-cla-adder/standard-cells/nor2-dyn/README.md

 # Schematic
 > Keepers are used to hold the output at the correct level when it would otherwise float.
 >
-> Increasing the length of the effective keeper would make it weaker than a minimum-sized transistor.
+> Increasing the length of the keeper will make it weaker than a minimum-sized transistor.
 >
 > A long keeper will increase the capacitive load on the input node Y, however by splitting the keeper this is avoided.
 >
-> note: MP2 should be W=4 and L=4
+> note: MP2 should be W=4 and L=4.
+The effective length is 6
 >
 > <img src="https://github.com/marz-dax/dynamic-cmos-cla-adder/blob/f2d99f658f488e8e83a77c1b8d590519ab6af029/standard-cells/nor2-dyn/schematic/nor2_dyn_sch.png" width="800">
 >